 Description Contains an alias of the identity.
-This attribute can be used as a display name selected by the user as an alternative to the above name attributes.
+This attribute can be used as a dis- play name selected by the user as an alternative to the above name at- tributes.
+Mandatory No Example <attributevalue>Bubber</attributevalue>

-Example AttributeValue>Bubber</attributeValue>

 6.2.11 Email attribute